Get in the Dirt: Reducing Stress This Season

 Ensure sensory needs are met.

-Our children are out of the house less frequently; maybe they’re sitting still for longer amounts of time.
+Our children are out of the house less frequently than in decades past; maybe they’re sitting still for longer amounts of time.
 You may notice frustration, increased or decreased energy, or an increase in rocking or eye pressing.
 Consider your child’s sensory needs and be proactive.
 Depending on your child’s age and needs, you may consider walking barefoot in your backyard, swinging together in a hammock, kneading bread dough, making slime, using a weighted blanket, playing in the sprinkler or baby pool, making sensory bins, enjoying music after dinner, exploring the outdoors more frequently, etc. Alternatively, your child may need intentional quiet and calm.
 When your child’s sensory needs are met, they’re less irritable and more regulated.
 And hey, the same is true for us adults!

 Increase endorphins with exercise.